moatboy/moatboy.github.io/docs/NKE.md

 * **Revenue Growth:** 2% annually for the next five years, then 0% thereafter.
 {: .important }
 > This reflects the pessimism about sector growth and assumes Nike's market share stabilizes.
-The company’s long-term revenue growth rate has been around 7 percent. * **Operating Margin:** 15% for the next ten years.
+The company’s long-term revenue growth rate has been around 7 percent.* **Operating Margin:** 15% for the next ten years.
 {: .important }
 > Current margins are around 17%.
-This assumes some margin pressure due to rising costs and increased competition. {: .important }
+This assumes some margin pressure due to rising costs and increased competition.{: .important }

-* **Tax Rate:** 25%  {: .important }
+* **Tax Rate:** 25%{: .important }

-* **Reinvestment Rate:** 30% during the high-growth period, dropping to 0% after 10 years.  * **Cost of Capital:** 9%.
+* **Reinvestment Rate:** 30% during the high-growth period, dropping to 0% after 10 years.* **Cost of Capital:** 9%.
 Based on current Beta of 0.92 (using historical 60-month, rolled using MSCI ACWI), risk-free rate of 3.8% (10-year US Treasury Bond), equity risk premium of 5%, cost of debt of 4.5% (based on NKE’s bond issuances).
 {: .important }
 > This is a critical variable, and a slightly higher cost of capital would significantly reduce the valuation.
 **Calculations:**
 1. **FCF from Operations:**
    First, calculate after-tax operating income, accounting for the reinvestment rate: